Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "I think I follow you."

-"Imagine...the complete opposite."
+"Imagine... the complete opposite."
 Powell said.
 "Somebody who fookin' broke that machine.
 Somebody who'd never in their life wind up mooching around by the Co-op trying to talk strangers into buying them fags and vodka.
-Somebody...Different. *Better*."
+Somebody...
+Different. *Better*."

 "And Sara was such a person?"

 "All three of them, her and the two others.
-They're...She was...Alive.
+They're...
+She was...
+Alive.
 Living in the moment. *Real* people.
 They know who they are, which I sure as fook didn't at that age."

 "And who was Sara?"